Rakeela/dragora-notes/notes-on-tolerogenic-dendritic-cells.md

 ---
 I'm ordering a copy of Clinical Immunology, Fifth Edition, and a few other texts on dendritic cells.
 I need to keep studying the molecular biology of the dendritic cell surface proteins.

 ---
+My textbook has arrived, and I've located the section of interest.
+I'm trying to study the peptide binding groove chemistry using this textbook.
+It's dense with unfamiliar terms, but I've already found something I wonder about.
+Could I transpose the coding for a nonfunctional protein structure into the coding for the genes which assemble the peptide binding groove?
+If the cell expresses a malformed groove which cannot bind peptide, that /may/ work.
+If it's as easy as copying and pasting to get the body to produce a protein in the wrong place, at least.
+I bet it's not.
+Even if it is, I can't necessarily identify the correct protein.

+---
 Back to [[authors-nonfiction]]